Scherzer goes over 200 Ks as Nationals beat Orioles 8-4

 TRAINER’S ROOM

-Orioles: LHP John Means, who’s on the family medical emergency list, should be back to face Kansas City on Friday or Saturday, manager Brandon Hyde said. … Veteran Mark Trumbo went 2 for 5 with a homer and 3 RBIs in his second rehabilitation game with Triple-A Norfolk after going deep on Tuesday.
+Orioles: LHP John Means, who’s on the family medical emergency list, should be back to face Kansas City on Friday or Saturday, Hyde said. … Veteran Mark Trumbo went 2 for 5 with a homer and 3 RBIs in his second rehabilitation game with Triple-A Norfolk after going deep on Tuesday.
 Trumbo has yet to play this season while recovering from right knee surgery.
 He previously abandoned a rehab stint with Norfolk because of knee pain, but hopes this time will be different and that he can join the Orioles next month.

 LESSON LEARNED